alexgibson/monosyn/README.md

-monosyn
+Monosyn
 =======

-A Node.js powered Web Audio synthesiser.
+A Web Audio synthesiser with a Node.js powered modulation controller.

 Monosyn is a 49 key, monophonic, subtractive synthesizer for desktop browsers.
 It features dual oscillators, biquad filter and envelope controls.
 Connect your mobile device to act as a touch-based real time filter modulation control.